Kiribati country brief

 August 2012: Then Parliamentary Secretary for Foreign Affairs, the Hon Richard Marles, MP made a bilateral visit.

-February 2013: Then Foreign Minister Senator, the Hon Bob Carr's visit was the first visit by an Australian Foreign Minister since 1998.
+February 2013: Then Foreign Minister, Senator the Hon Bob Carr was the first Australian Foreign Minister to visit Kiribati since 1998.

 May 2014: Senator, the Hon Brett Mason, visited Kiribati for the Forum Trade Ministers' Meeting.

 March 2015: Then Minister for Foreign Affairs, the Hon.
 Julie Bishop, visited Kiribati to meet senior Kiribati government ministers and reaffirm Australia's support for a strong partnership with Kiribati.

 July 2017: Then Minister for International Development and the Pacific, Senator the Hon.
 Concetta Fierravanti-Wells undertook a bipartisan visit to Kiribati with the Shadow Minister for International Development and the Pacific, Senator Claire Moore.